- The Republican Vampire: "I follow Marilyn Manson, but I obey Rush Lim-baugh!"

 - Ron's freak-out when Kevin tells him that his car got wrecked ("Ooh, you blockhead!
-I keel you whole family!") and the end when Ron runs into the Plexiglass barrier and knocks himself out.
+I keel you whole family!") and the end when Ron runs into the Plexiglas barrier and knocks himself out.

-- Posie is about to learn the secret of inner peace when the sound of Andy dragging the gate he's been handcuffed to is starting to snap her out of her trance.
+- Posey is about to learn the secret of inner peace when the sound of Andy dragging the gate he's been handcuffed to is starting to snap her out of her trance.
 Her spirit guide finally gets fed up with trying to explain it, and rips off the sheet before it cuts back to the real world.
 Inner peace looked suspiciously like Ronald McDonald.

 - Andy being revealed to have an incident similar to Kevin's infamous "Googer Geiger" night.

 - From the first episode, Posey stating that "there are dark forces at work" within Stogie.